-Particulars This Year Previous Year Expenses charged to Statement of Profit and Loss 98.90 96.81
+Particulars This Year Previous Year Expenses charged to Statement of Profit and Loss 116.39 98.90

-"The Company has a funded defined benefit gratuity plan.
-Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service as per the provision of the Payment of Gratuity Act, 1972.
+The Company has a funded defined benefit gratuity plan.
+Every employee who has completed five years or more of service gets a gratuity equal to 15 days salary (last drawn salary) for each completed year of service.
 The Company makes annual contributions under a group gratuity plan to Life Insurance Corporation of India ("LIC") of an amount advised by LIC.
 The Company is not informed by LIC of the investments made by the LIC or the break-down of plan assets by type of investments.
-The expected rate of return on plan assets is based on the expectation of the average long-term rate of return expected on the insurer managed funds during the estimated term of the obligation."
+The expected rate of return on plan assets is based on the expectation of the average long-term rate of return expected on the insurer managed funds during the estimated term of the obligation.